 Q: Do I need prior experience to make wine?

-A: Nope!
-If you are interested in making wine, either in a barrel or with a kit, a member of our winemaking team will make sure that you understand each step and answer any questions you may have.
+A: No!
+If you are interested in making wine, a member of our winemaking team will make sure that you understand each step and answer any questions you may have.

-Q: What’s the difference between making a barrel or wine and making a kit at Stone & Key?
+Q: What’s the difference between making a barrel of wine and making a kit at Stone & Key?

 Q: Do I need to book an appointment to come in and do a tasting?

-A: Nope!
-We are open seven days a week, and are more than happy to do a tasting at any time during our hours.
-If you have a group of eight or more, we do ask that you call ahead to let us know so that we can have staff ready to meet your party.
+A: We’re open seven days a week, and there is no appointment needed if you come in during our normal tasting room hours.
+We do ask that you call ahead if you have a group of eight or more, so that we can have staff ready to meet your party.

 Q: Can I get your wines and ciders anywhere besides your winery?

 A: Yes!
 We bring a selection of our wines and ciders to both the Lansdale and Perkasie Farmers Markets.
-We also have many of our wines and ciders available in different bars and restaurants around the area, to which you can see a complete list here: http://stoneandkeycellars.com/wines-ciders/bars-and-restaurants/
+We also have many of our wines and ciders available in different bars and restaurants around the area, of which you can see a partial list here: http://stoneandkeycellars.com/wines-ciders/bars-and-restaurants/

 Q: Can I bring food to your winery?

-A: Sure!
-Because Stone & Key Cellars does not sell food, you are welcome to bring food such as cheese and crackers, hor d’oeuvre’s, or anything else that you would like to enjoy with your wine.
+A: You are welcome to bring food to our Montgomeryville location.
+Stone & Key Cellars does not sell food, but you are welcome to bring food such as cheese and crackers, hor d’oeuvre’s, or anything else that you would like to enjoy with your wine.

 Q: Do you have gluten free options on your menu?

-A: Neither grapes, apples, or any of the other ingredients that we use contain any gluten, some barrels are sealed with wheat based products so these may contain trace amounts of gluten.
+A: Neither grapes, apples, or any of the other ingredients that we use contain any gluten.
+However, some barrels are sealed with wheat based products so our barrel aged beverages may contain trace amounts of gluten.
 We offer many products (Keys series, most ciders, most white wines, select reds) which spend no time in barrels and are therefore completely gluten free.
 Check with Stone & Key staff about the process each wine goes though to confirm it has not spent time in barrels.

 Q: How can I find out about events and such going on at your winery?